 This programme is a skills-based course designed for those who are performing HR function, or who have some experience, but no formal training, who would like to broaden their counselling knowledge and develop their counselling skills.

-All prices listed here are subject to the prevailing GST charges.
-All information on this page are correct at the time of its publication.
-SHRI reserves the right to amend any of the above information if necessary.
+Course fees are subject to the prevailing GST charge.
+All information is correct at the time of publication.
+SHRICORP reserves the right to amend any of the above information if necessary.